Native American Communities

 Installation Completed: June 2021

 On the Northern Cheyenne Reservation, approximately one in three American Indians lives in poverty and 14 percent of Native households have no access to electricity.
 The Northern Cheyenne people have experienced generations of hardship, including exploitation by fossil fuel companies and are working to recover some of their self-sufficiency.

-In collaboration with Covenant Tribal Solar Initiative and the Northern Cheyenne Office of Renewable Energy, we helped fund a 10-kilowatt solar system with 19 kilowatt hours of energy storage which was installed by a Cheyenne crew who received five days of hands-on solar energy training.
+In collaboration with Indigenized Energy Initiative and the Northern Cheyenne Office of Renewable Energy, we helped fund a 10-kilowatt solar system with 19 kilowatt hours of energy storage which was installed by a Cheyenne crew who received five days of hands-on solar energy training.

 This project showcases the potential of solar as a catalyst for employment and economic development as well as climate mitigation.

 2 projects completed